-PrestaShop import of combinations prevails over manual combination input or update, since shows itself as more efficient and time-saving method of data handling.
-One might have large database with abundance of products listings what require regular updates or replenishment.
-Nothing but accurate data upload maximizes combination management and helps arrange product variants in a worthwhile manner.
+PrestaShop combination import prevails over manual combination input or update, since shows itself as more efficient and time-saving method of data handling.
+One might have large database with abundance of product listings that require regular updates or replenishment.
+Nothing but accurate data upload maximizes combination management and helps arrange item variants in a worthwhile manner.

-Although, importing files to PrestaShop with Store Manager, you can find out that something goes wrong and seems not to be accurate, as it has been mentioned above.
-The reason is you have improperly configured import settings and should look through them one more time.
-Store Manager for PrestaShop guarantees flawless combination import if you organize the process in a suitable manner, since each What inconveniences may happen, what are their reasons and how to avoid them is outlined below in this publication.
+Store Manager for PrestaShop guarantees flawless combination import if you organize the process in a suitable manner.
+What inconveniences may happen, what are their reasons and how to avoid them is outlined below in this publication.

 Product Variants are Not Created Though Import Ran Successfully

 Oftentimes merchants are nonplused, since after data upload completes successfully, no variations are created.
 There are several reasons behind, you should get acquainted with to bypass “combination gaps” and get variants created after import.